 During the physical exam, your doctor checks for points of tenderness in your foot.
 The location of your pain can help determine its cause.

 Most people who have plantar fasciitis recover with conservative treatments in just a few months.

 Stretching and strengthening exercises or use of specialized therapies may provide symptom relief.
 These include:

 - Manipulation.
 Gentle manipulation of the ankle and foot joints help restore proper motion and alignment.

-- Ultrasound Therapy.
-Ultrasound can be beneficial in both acute and chronic conditions.
+- Laser Therapy.
+Laser Therapy can be beneficial in both acute and chronic conditions.